 Arnoud Visser is Professor of Textual Culture in the Renaissance in the Department of Languages, Literature and Communication.
 He is director of the Huizinga Institute, the Dutch national research school of cultural history.

-His research has focused on early modern intellectual culture, with particular attention to humanism, (counter-) reformation and the history of reading.
-He is currently completing a cultural history of the know-it-all from Antiquity to the present, aimed at a general readership.
-The book traces how knowledge and learning can provoke irritation, explaining a deep tradition of anti-intellectual resistance.
-He has also just published an edited volume about the history of fame in the Renaissance, part of a diachronic project about the long-term history of fame and celebrity.
-He is furthermore directing Annotated Books Online, a digital platform for the study of early modern reading practices (a collaborative venture together with partners at Gent, University College London, York and Princeton).
+His research focuses on early modern intellectual culture, with particular emphasis on humanism, the history of reading, and cultural perceptions –both positive and negative– of learning.
+He is currently completing a cultural history of the know-it-all, from Antiquity to the present, aimed at a general readership.
+The book explores how knowledge and learning can provoke irritation, uncovering a deep tradition of anti-intellectual resistance.
+He has also recently published an edited volume about the history of fame in the Renaissance, as part of a broader, diachronic project on the long-term history of fame and celebrity.
+In addition, he directs Annotated Books Online, a digital platform for the study of early modern reading practices, developed in collaboration with partners at Ghent, University College London, York, and Princeton.

 His publications include: